-When someone starts thinking about building their own terrain, their first question is usually “What are the official dimension of a petanque terrain?”
+When someone starts thinking about building their own terrain, their first question is usually “What are the official dimensions of a petanque terrain?”
 The answer is that there are no specifications for an exact size.
 The international petanque federation (the FIPJP) specifies minimum dimensions for terrains in FIPJP-sanctioned competitions.
 The terrain must be at least 3m x 12m (10′ x 40′).
 For national and international competitions the terrain must be at least 4m x 15m (13′ x 50′).
 So 4m x 15m (13′ x 50′) is usually considered the “standard” size for a petanque terrain.

 How do I build it?

 Here are a few pages that may be helpful —